 When to File an FY 2011 H-1B Cap-Subject Petition

-We began accepting H-1B petitions on April 1, 2010 that are subject to the FY 2011 cap.
+We will begin accepting H-1B petitions on April 1, 2010 that are subject to the FY 2011 cap.
 Petitions subject to the FY 2011 cap must request a start date on or after October 1, 2010, the first day of the fiscal year.
 You may file an H-1B petition no more than 6-months in advance of the requested start date.

 How to Ensure USCIS Considers Your H-1B Cap-Subject Petition Properly Filed